Marketing (MRKT) Courses

 3 Semester Credits

-This capstone course is designed to develop the students’ ability to implement an exciting and cohesive marketing strategy, adaptable to a changing business environment.
-It is a necessity for meaningful career preparation and placement of students in the field of marketing.
+This capstone course is designed to develop the students’ ability to implement an exciting and cohesive brand marketing and advertising strategy, adaptable to a changing business environment.
+It is a necessity for meaningful career preparation and placement of students in the fields of marketing and advertising.
 This capstone course requires participants to develop skills essential to anticipating and responding to constantly changing needs of customers and markets.
-It is a thorough examination of marketing strategy, using a combination of text and case materials.
+It is a thorough examination of marketing strategy and integrated advertising campaign, using a combination of text and case materials.

 Offered at Charlotte, Online, Providence